woohoolabs/yin/README.md

 - `AbstractSingleResourceDocument`: A base class for documents about a single top-level resource
 - `AbstractCollectionDocument`: A base class for documents about a collection of top-level resources

-A `AbstractSuccessfulDocument` is useful for special use-cases (e.g. when a document can contain resources of multiple types), therefore we will only introduce the other two abstract classes.
+The `AbstractSuccessfulDocument` is useful for special use-cases (e.g. when a document can contain resources of multiple types), therefore we will only introduce the other two abstract classes.

 When you extend either `AbstractSingleResourceDocument` or `AbstractCollectionDocument`, they both require